Inflammation Causes Vitamin B6 Deficiency

 Study: Inflammation causes tissue-specific depletion of vitamin B6

-Inflammation Causes Vitamin B6 deficiency
+Inflammation Causes B6 Deficiency

 But B6 Doesn't Reduce Inflammation